 RMP Assistantships- The two types

-Teaching Assistantship: Teaching Assistants are hired to assist faculty in teaching undergraduate courses.
-Responsibilities may include presentation of selected lectures, group discussion leadership, class organization and management tasks, and identification/organization of class resources.
-Teaching Assistants are mentored by the faculty and receive constructive evaluative feedback concerning their pedagogy skills.
-Courses in which Teaching Assistants most frequently assist are: Recreation and Leisure in Society (RMP 490), Issues of Wilderness and Nature in American Society (RMP 511), Recreation Services Program Design (RMP 557), Recreational Sport Management (RMP 560), Camp Administration and Leadership (RMP 730), Interventions and Documentation in TR (RMP 613), and Clinical Lab in TR (RMP 615).
+1. Teaching Assistantship: Teaching Assistants are hired to assist faculty in teaching undergraduate courses.
+Responsibilities may include, but are not limited to: classroom management and pedagogy, presentation of selected lectures, group discussion leadership, class organization and management tasks, and identification/organization of class resources.
+Teaching Assistants are mentored by faculty and receive constructive evaluative feedback concerning their pedagogy and teaching skills.
+Courses in which Teaching Assistants most frequently assist are: Recreation and Leisure in Society (RMP 490), Issues of Wilderness and Nature in American Society (RMP 511), History of Outdoor Pursuits in North America (RMP 515), and Recreation Services Program Design (RMP 557).

 2. Research Assistantship: Research Assistants are hired to assist faculty in research projects related to the faculty member’s area of expertise and research agenda.
 Responsibilities may include, but are not limited to: reviewing the literature, identify knowledge gaps, developing original research questions and survey instrumentation, data collection, data analyses and statistics, technical writing, peer-reviewed scientific writing, and refereed research presentations.
 Research Assistants are mentored by faculty and receive constructive evaluative feedback concerning their technical and research skills.
 Graduate student travel support to present research at professional conferences is also available through the Department and the UNH Graduate School.

 The RMP Graduate Assistantship application process has 4 steps:

 Applicants must attend one of the RMP MS information sessions via Zoom.